 Research Interests

-Infectious diseases, chemical agents and toxins represent a significant threat global public health and to the health of our military service members.
-Factors such as climate change, increased population growth, expansion into animal habitats, and prevalence of antimicrobial resistance have led to emergence of novel pathogens as well as rise of previously controlled infections.
+Infectious diseases, chemical agents and toxins represent a significant threat to global health security and to the health of our military service members.
+The convergence of multiple factors has led to emergence of novel pathogens as well as rise of previously controlled infections.
 Global instabilities and rising conflicts worldwide also increase the threat of release or use of chemical or biological agents that pose a danger to the general public and to warfighters in particular.
 The ability to rapidly monitor the presence of threat agents or the spread of disease is crucial for prevention, interference and control.
-With the emergence of SARS-CoV-2, wastewater surveillance is an example of a useful rapid approach for monitoring disease spread and levels in the community.
-Additional pathogens have been shown to be detectable in wastewater, allowing for the monitoring of multiple circulating pathogens.
-The principles of wastewater biosurveillance can extend beyond the general public to the government agencies to help monitor safety and to protect key assets and locations, and are applicable to other more complex environmental samples.
-Development of rapid threat agnostic detection is necessary to protect communities against and these chemical and biological threats.
+Threat surveillance often requires physical sample collection at relevant sites, such as urban wastewater or air handling units, potentially nefarious laboratory operations, or remote outbreak locations.
+Sample evaluation typically entails delivery to laboratories with advanced capabilities for characterization, or transferal of those capabilities to the site.
+Example approaches include placement of distributed sensors for biological/chemical/radiological agents, and in-line monitoring of water and air for specific bioagents to identification of disease-related observations in large electronic data sets related to human behavior.
+Potential technological solutions for these challenges include point-of-collection analysis tools, standoff detection, and living sensor systems.

 Have Any Questions?